kmalta/SmartMultipleChoice/README.md

     Installation:

     Note, this may require dependencies that I am not aware of since I may have had them already downloaded.
+This may include the package numpy.

     $ `pip install gensim`